Best Nipple Cream of 2021

 Badger Nursing Balm is a plant-based product that utilizes a blend of oils from sunflower seeds, coconut, and olive.
 All of it is held together with a combination of beeswax and carnauba wax.
 All of the ingredients are organic.
 The coconut and sunflower give this balm a deliciously warm and nutty scent that we love.
 The formula is extremely lightweight and does not feel goopy or sticky like some others.
 Our tester found that applying Badger Balm soothed cracked nipples while also allowing for some breathability.
 To get a smooth application, it helps to warm the product between your fingers first.
 Once applied, the formula absorbs into the skin quickly and provides excellent hydration without feeling oily.

-Because the combination of oils is so lightweight, it does not last long on the skin and doesn't do much to provide a friction-free barrier between nipple and fabric.
+We found the lightweight combination of oils does not last long on the skin relative to some competing products and doesn't do much to provide a friction-free barrier between nipple and fabric.
 For this reason, you may find yourself needing to frequently reapply and use much more product in the long run compared to some of the competition.
 The tin container is super convenient for stashing in your purse or diaper bag; however, it is not as easy to get the product out as a squeeze tube.
 We recommend warming the tin in your hands before digging in.
 While not as heavy-duty as some other products, we love Badger Nursing Balm results and recommend it to anyone who wants some lightweight hydration.

 Lansinoh Lanolin is the only product in this review that is 100% pure lanolin.
-It is one of the oldest tricks in the book for tender nipples and has stuck around to this day thanks to effectiveness.
+Lanolin has a well-earned reputation for being effective at soothing tender nipples.
 The consistency is thick, sticky, and ultra-hydrating.
 The gooey texture stays put and creates a long-lasting barrier that prevents additional friction against the skin.
 We like that Lansinoh comes in a squeeze tube, making it easy to open and apply.

 Bamboobies Boobease is a buttery smooth moisturizer using a blend of olive oil, beeswax, shea butter, marshmallow root, and calendula.
 All of the ingredients are organic, and there are no added fragrances.
 Our favorite part about this product is the consistency.
 It melts easily in your fingers for a smooth application that will not irritate sensitive nipples, but it is thick enough to stay put and form a substantial barrier between skin and clothing.
 Ingredients such as shea butter and calendula help to soothe irritated skin, and for those who wish to avoid animal products, Boobease is lanolin-free.